shinesolutions/aem-aws-stack-builder/docs/descriptors.md

 These descriptors will then be stored in S3 data bucket under the /\<stack_prefix> path.
 For example, if the stack prefix is called `some-stack` and the S3 data bucket is called `some-bucket`, then the descriptor files will be stored at `s3://some-bucket/some-stack/*.json` .
 The S3 data bucket name can be [configured](https://github.com/shinesolutions/aem-aws-stack-builder/blob/master/docs/configuration.md) with `s3.data_bucket_name` configuration property, while the stack prefix will be supplied as a Make argument during AEM environment creation time.

-During blue-green deployment, the descriptors on the blue environment are treated as a state and will be copied over to the green environment.
+During blue-green deployment, the descriptors on the blue (live) environment are treated as a source state and will be copied over to the green (idle) environment.
 If the creation of the green environment doesn't include any new descriptors, then all descriptors from the blue environment will be used AS-IS.
 However, if there are new descriptors for the green environment, then these descriptors from green environment will overwrite the ones from the blue environment.

 ### Deployment Descriptor